cdelorme/serial/readme.md

 ## future

 One such edge-case to consider solving for is embedding byte arrays or arrays of structs in a way that is able to avoid desynchronization.
 The current solution would require extra logic to optionally set or load the size of the array being serialized, and for simply storing an existing arbitrary byte array we would have to convert to a string first (which is a bit fugly).

+I may also play with optimizing specific functionality without code reuse to try to speed up the code.

 # references